 Venkatraman T, Honeyford K, Costelloe C, et al., (2020), Sociodemographic profiles, educational attainment and physical activity associated with The Daily Mile registration in primary schools in England – a national cross-sectional linkage study, Journal of Epidemiology and Community Health,

 Venkatraman T, Honeyford K, Ram B, et al., (2020), Does The Daily Mile™ reach the schools that need it most?
-A cross sectional cluster analysis of the association between child physical activity, local authority characteristics and registration to The Daily Mile™, Under Review
+A cross sectional cluster analysis of the association between child physical activity, local authority characteristics and registration to The Daily Mile™.
+Journal of Public Health.

 Foley K, Venkatraman T, Ram B, et al., 2019, A protocol for developing a core outcomes set for evaluation of school-based physical activity interventions in primary schools, Bmj Open, Vol:9, ISSN:2044-6055, Pages:1-5